John Kruk

-Early life
+Early life and education

 Kruk was raised in Keyser, West Virginia.
-He is of Polish descent.
+He is of Polish descent and has three siblings.
 He played baseball at Keyser High School, at Potomac State College, and at Allegany Community College, where Kruk played for Junior College Hall of Fame Coach Steve Bazarnic.
 Kruk was the first Major Leaguer to come out of Allegany and has been followed by four others (Stan Belinda, Steve Kline, Joe Beimel, and Scott Seabol).

 Career

 San Diego Padres

 Kruk was signed as the third overall selection in the Special Draft selection on June 13, 1981.
 He began his professional career with the San Diego Padres after being drafted in 1981.
 He played in such outposts as Walla Walla, Reno, Beaumont, and Las Vegas, before making his debut with the Padres in 1986.
-In this same year he played for the Águilas de Mexicali of the Mexican Pacific League for the 86–87 season.
+In this same year he played for the Águilas de Mexicali of the Mexican Pacific League for the 1986–87 season.
 Kruk helped Mexicali win both the League championship and Caribbean Series title.

 Kruk's breakout year was 1987 with the Padres.
 He hit .313 with 20 home runs and 91 RBI, and stole 18 bases, showing surprising speed for someone of his build, although he was caught ten times.
 He was featured as a backup on the National League All-Star Team in the Nintendo game R.B.I.
 Baseball.
 On April 13, 1987, Marvell Wynne, Tony Gwynn, and Kruk became the first players in major league history to open their half of the 1st inning with three consecutive solo home runs in a 13–6 loss to the San Francisco Giants.

 In October 1987, Kruk rented a house in San Diego with two other men: Roy Plummer, a high school friend, and Vernon (Jay) Hafer, an acquaintance of Plummer's.
 They socialized and partied together, with Plummer almost always picking up the check.
 Unbeknownst to Kruk, who moved out in November to play winter ball in Mexico, Plummer was funding the group's lifestyle by moonlighting as an armed robber, with Hafer serving as his getaway driver.
 The FBI informed Kruk of his roommates' criminal activities during spring training in February 1988, approaching him before batting practice with a photo of Plummer taken during a bank robbery.
 According to the FBI, Plummer believed that Kruk had turned him in to the police, and Kruk lived in fear of reprisal until Plummer was apprehended on September 19, 1988.
 Kruk has stated that the ongoing stress from the episode negatively affected his on-field performance that season.